jpates2/jpates2/README.md

 :books: Learning focus is JavaScript / TypeScript / React.

-:es: Currently based in Barcelona and also learning Spanish.
+:es: Currently based in Barcelona and learning Spanish.

 :mag_right: Searching for a Fullstack / Backend / Frontend Developer role.